Sun Feixiang

-Sun Feixiang (孙飞翔; born 15 May 1998) is a Chinese badminton player from Yichang.
-He was the gold medalists at the 2016 Asian and World Junior Championships in the boys' singles event.
-He won his first senior international title at the 2017 China International tournament in the men's singles event, and claimed his first BWF Tour title in the 2019 Indonesia Masters Super 100 tournament, beating Thailand's Tanongsak Saensomboonsuk in straight games in the final.
+Sun Feixiang (孙飞翔; born 15 May 1998) is a Chinese badminton player.
+He was the gold medalist at the 2016 Asian and World Junior Championships in the boys' singles event.
+He won his first senior international title at the 2017 China International tournament in the men's singles event, and claimed his first BWF Tour title in the 2019 Indonesia Masters Super 100 tournament.